Daily Average Temps taking (DATS) for Women

 - Tracking your wakeup temperature day after day during a near full cycle could give a clue

 Some women report their temperatures go up drastically when they are bleeding, only to fall afterwards.
 So menstruation would be the wrong time to even begin doing DATS.
-If you are one of those women, waiting a day or two after stopping the bleed might be better, we think.
+If you are one of those women, waiting a day or two after stopping the bleed might be better, we have come to believe.